Schengen Travel Insurance Spain

 Not all policies provide the same limits or coordination standards.

-Repatriation is a mandatory requirement for Schengen visa insurance and one of the most critical elements of travel coverage.
+Schengen travel insurance with repatriation cover is a mandatory requirement for Schengen visas and one of the most critical elements of travel coverage.

 For a clear explanation of how repatriation insurance works and where it is typically included, see our guide: